RELATIONSHIPS

 Maybe it’s because you can’t stand your wife’s loud breathing for one more moment, or the breakdown in communication with your boyfriend feels insurmountable, or it’s been six months since you had sex with your partner since becoming new parents.

-You may be fantasizing about breaking up, divorcing, getting on Tinder, finding someone better, smarter, more sexuality compatible, or just generally less annoying.
+You may be fantasizing about breaking up, divorcing, getting on Tinder.
+Finding someone better, smarter, more sexuality compatible, or just generally less annoying.
 You may think your relationship is dead and it’s not going to get any better.

-These moments are so tough and you are so not alone in feeling like you want to quit your relationship.
+And you are so not alone in feeling like you want to quit your relationship.
 This is SUCH a common feeling!

 But there are a few tools and one metaphor I like to share with my therapy clients when they feel like this.
 Tools and a metaphor that, when considered, could help reduce your despair about the state of your relationship and, dare I say? even make you feel a little more hopeful.